-The Company's first plant and distribution center is located on Rama III Road, and the substantial investment of over One Billion Baht has been spent on a plot of 135 rai compound in Ayutthaya, to increase capacity of warehouse and capacity.
+The Company's first plant and distribution center is located on Rama III Road, and the substantial investment of over One Billion Baht has been spent on a plot of 135 rai compound in Ayutthaya, to increase capacity of warehouse and production.
+Currently, the Company expands its investment up to a total area of 334 rai.

-The Company's present paid-up capital was Baht 435,379,017.
+The Company's paid-up capital was Baht 435,379,017.
 We are now one of the Thailand's largest integrated steel solution provider whose business priority lies on increasing the value of our partnership with customers, rather than on mere product sales.

-Signicant of changing and development, in 2016 as follows:
+Significant of changing and development, in 2018 as follows: